“Anon from the castle walls

 Scanderbeg: A poem, Henry Wadsworth Longfellow, 1873

-And carried by the joyful rejoicing of his troops, a jet-black, double-headed eagle proudly soared above the slain.
+Yet as the smoke cleared, carried by the joyeous cheers of his jubilant men, a black, double-headed eagle proudly soared above the slain.

 THE ORIGINS OF THE ALBANIAN FLAG